Everything You Wanna Know About Being A Flight Attendant

 I started studying and practicing interview questions using this format before doing my interview.
 Just Google "flight attendant interview questions", and draw your answers from past experiences.
 When it was time, I dressed up like I was going to a real interview and picked a room where there was a lot of natural light.
 You aren’t interviewed by an actual person, but instead presented with a series of questions which you record your answers to and submit.
 Oh, and you’re being timed!
 No do-overs.
 This is why preparing and memorizing your answers to interview questions is necessary.
 The whole thing takes maybe about 10 minutes from start to finish.

 Another month later, I got a call by a Delta representative.
 She asked me if I had a valid US passport, if I’d be willing to work weekends and holidays, if I’d relocate for the job, etc. Then a few days later I got the email I had grown desperate to see: an invitation for a face to face interview.
-All I did was research the company and practice more interview questions before the big day.
-Delta flew me out to headquarters in Atlanta and I waited in the lobby with 64 other applicants that dressed exactly like me.
+All I did since that phone call was research the company and practice more interview questions before the big day.
+Delta then flew me out to headquarters in Atlanta and I waited in the lobby with 64 other applicants that dressed exactly like me.
 It’s super important to dress the part and wear something similar to the uniform of the airline you’re applying to.
 I wore a skirt suit (with pantyhose!), white button down shirt, heels, red lips, pearls, the whole shabang.
 It’s definitely a survival of the fittest, because out of the dozens of people in that room, only a handful will be selected.
 Everyone looks the same, so make sure your personality stands out.

 The hiring team was made up of both HR people and flight attendants, and there were as many of them as there were us.
 Probably more.
 The room was packkkked.
 And please believe, they are watching you.
 They wanna see how you work the room, so smile, talk to people, and have fun.
 Don’t be so nervous that you’re rigid and unapproachable.
 Ask questions and be genuine.